tokligence/tokligence-gateway/README.md

   <img src="https://img.shields.io/badge/Tested%20with-Codex%20CLI%20v0.55.0+-brightgreen?logo=openai" alt="Codex CLI"/>
   <img src="https://img.shields.io/badge/Tested%20with-Claude%20Code%20v2.0.29-4A90E2?logo=anthropic&logoColor=white" alt="Claude Code"/>

-## 🌐 Vision: The First Decentralized AI Compute Marketplace
+## 🌐 Vision

 **We're not building just another LLM gateway.
-We're creating the world's first two-way AI compute marketplace.**
+We're building an open-source AI gateway that enables two-way token trading.**

 ### Why This Matters

 AI is becoming as essential as water and electricity.
-But unlike these utilities, AI compute is controlled by a few tech giants.
+But unlike these utilities, AI tokens are primarily controlled by a few tech giants like OpenAI.
 We believe:

-- 🔌 **AI should be infrastructure** - Accessible to all, monopolized by none
+- 🔌 **AI should be infrastructure** - Open and transparent, not controlled by a few platforms
-- 🔄 **Every consumer can be a provider** - Your idle GPU can serve others, like Bitcoin mining democratized finance
+- 🔄 **Every consumer can be a provider** - Your excess LLM token capacity can serve others, like Bitcoin mining democratized finance
-- 🌍 **The future is distributed** - Inference and training GPUs will separate, creating a global compute mesh
+- 🌍 **The future is distributed** - Creating a global token mesh where capacity flows freely

-### The Game-Changing Difference: Two-Way Marketplace
+### The Game-Changing Difference: Two-Way Trading

 ```
 Traditional Gateways:  User → Gateway → Provider        (one-way consumption)
-Tokligence:           User ↔ Gateway ↔ Marketplace (buy AND sell)
+Tokligence Gateway:   User ↔ Gateway ↔ Token Marketplace (buy AND sell tokens)
 ```

-With Tokligence, every installation becomes a node in a global AI compute network.
+With Tokligence, every installation becomes a node in a global AI token network.
 You can:
 - **Buy** tokens when you need AI capacity
-- **Sell** unused GPU cycles back to the network
+- **Sell** your unused LLM token throughput back to the network
 - **Arbitrage** between different prices and availability

-**Our bet**: The future of AI isn't centralized providers, but a mesh network where every GPU owner can sell capacity and every developer can access the global pool.
+**Our bet**: The future of AI isn't centralized providers, but a mesh network where every LLM operator can sell token capacity and every developer can access the global pool.

 ---

-> **TL;DR**: Tokligence Gateway is a Golang-native, high-performance LLM gateway that not only provides unified access to multiple AI providers but also enables you to sell your unused compute back to the network.
-Think of it as Airbnb for AI compute.
+> **TL;DR**: Tokligence Gateway is a Golang-native, high-performance LLM gateway that not only provides unified access to multiple AI providers but also enables you to sell your unused LLM token throughput back to the network.
+Think of it as Airbnb for AI tokens.

 ## Overview